 For example, they should differ from industry to industry, audience to audience, and so on.

 You can run tests to find the most effective ones.
-With testing, you can modify the content of your subject lines based on all the data you’ve already collected about a subscriber’s wants, interests, age, location, and more.
+For example, you can modify the content of your subject lines based on all the data you’ve already collected about a subscriber’s wants, interests, age, location, and more.

 Open rates and conversion rates are only up from there.